 A Kikuyu woman in Kenya, allegedly, (innocent until proven guilty – many would disagree and call it guilty until proven innocent), killed her millionaire husband and hid his body in a septic tank.
-That is very sad because to kill someone is evil enough, and to then stuff their body in a septic tank is beyond malevolent.
+This is very sad because to kill someone is evil enough, but then to stuff their body in a septic tank is beyond malevolent.
 These are the people Satan might reject from hell because they are way too diabolical for his taste.

 Then, without warning every kikuyu woman on planet earth and beyond was branded a killer: the memes were warnings to any person planning to marry a kikuyu woman, and/or install a septic tank.

 The fact of the matter is, this generalisation does more harm than good.
 Instead of people focussing on what could have led a seemingly normal woman to kill her husband (if ever she did), they are more concerned with finding creative ways to bring a whole generation of people down.
 And now the word ‘kikuyu woman’ is synonymous with septic tank – not helpful.

 The main focus should be on what is wrong in the world and its inhabitants?
 People are getting killed on a daily basis at an alarming rate by husbands, wives, relatives, parents, children, friends, foes, business associates, and strangers.
 Society should investigate as to why this is happening.
 Is it due to an explosion in toxic relationships in every society irrespective of social, economic or immigration status?
 Making it so easy for crime shows like fatal vows and fatal attraction.